nhost/intern-challenge-app/README.md

-# Nhost Intern Challenge Appp
+# Nhost Intern Challenge App

 1. Clone this repository to your computer.